 MOORE Energy is a Norwegian oil and gas company with its main office in Oslo, operating two subsidiaries in France and one subsidiary in the USA.

-Through its wholly owned subsidiary Bluebach Ressources, MOORE holds a 50% working interest in the Seebach license located next to the Soufflenheim license (Geopetrol 50%) and a 100% working interest in the Herbsheim license south of Soufflenheim.
-Bluebach Ressources is the operator of both licenses.
+Through its wholly owned subsidiary Bluebach Ressources (Bluebach) MOORE holds a 50% working interest in the Seebach license located next to the Soufflenheim license and a 100% working interest in the Herbsheim license south of Soufflenheim.
+Bluebach is the operator of both licenses.

-By the end of 2016 Bluebach Ressources entered into a farm-out agreement for Seebach with Vermilion REP, a wholly owned subsidiary of Vermilion Energy Inc, a Calgary based international oil and gas producer.
+By the end of 2016 Bluebach entered into a farm-out agreement for Seebach with Vermilion REP, a wholly owned subsidiary of Vermilion Energy Inc, a Calgary based international oil and gas producer.
 As part of the farm-out agreement Vermilion has acquired a 2D seismic survey during summer 2017 aiming to improve the imaging of a prospect in the Triassic which is home to the Speyer/Römerberg 60 mmbbl recoverable oil field located in Germany, approximately 50 km to the North of the license.
-Vermilion plans to drill a well to the Trias during the next validity period of the license, in return of working interests from Bluebach Ressources.
+Vermilion plans to drill a well to the Triassic during the present validity period of the license, in return of working interests from Bluebach.

 MOORE's management comprises professionals with more than 30 years' experience in average from the oil and gas industry, including reputable and experienced board of directors and advisory board.
 The company has developed local in depth technical and administrative knowledge in France since 2005 when it started its activity related to the Soufflenheim license and has teamed up with a reputable partner in Texas with local expertise.
 Based on its current activity MOORE is developing as a full cycle E&P company with main focus on basins where hydrocarbons have already been found and produced.

 Oil and gas production in France